samshetty/population-metrics/README.md

     2. **For Analyst requirement #2:**

          _A different analyst wants to know about population and unemployment rates of the US at the county level._

          **Query:  **

          Pivots the population and unemployment from 2 different sources into respective temp tables and joins the temp tables on the county and year columns.
 Then inserts it into a new fact table ___counties_population_unemployment_rate_by_year___ for querying.

-            ```
+         ```sql

             DROP TABLE IF EXISTS temp_county_population_by_year;